225 Angus, BWF, Red Angus, & RWF Cows... S Central ND

 Buy these cattle and receive...

-Being fed a high forage TMR ration on a 40 acre pasture.
+They are cake broke and currently being fed a TMR Ration in a 40 acre pasture.

 Seller's Other Listings